Last updated on October 25th, 2018

-His famous equations about the existence of the force of gravity and mass, made him one of the most remembered and studied scientists of the modern world.
-The famous fall of an apple over his head is believed to be just a story, and not a fact, by various historians who doubt the incidence and just favor it to be a form of story for generations to come.
+His famous equations about the existence of the force of gravity and mass made him one of the most remembered and studied scientists in the modern world.
+The famous fall of an apple over his head is believed to be just a story, and not a fact, by various historians who doubt the incidence.
 With these 27 interesting facts about Isaac Newton, let’s learn about his life, education, work, and more…

-#1.
-Sir Isaac Newton was born premature and had little to no chance of survival.
-It was a christmans morning in Woolsthorpe, Lincolnshire.
+1. Sir Isaac Newton was born premature and had little to no chance of survival.
+It was a Christmas morning in Woolsthorpe, Lincolnshire.

-#6.
-During his school age years, he disliked poetry and literature and was fascinated by technology and mechanics.
-He developed sundials which was very accurate.
+6. During his school-age years, he disliked poetry and literature and was fascinated by technology and mechanics.
+He developed sundials which were very accurate.

-Facts about Newton’s work in physics, mathematics, fascination about nature, religious faith and more…
+Facts about Newton’s work in physics, mathematics, fascination with nature, religious faith and more…

-#15.
-During this time, his mother was on her death bed.
+15. During this time, his mother was on her deathbed.
 And Newton started pondering upon the nature of life.
-These ideas regarding the nature of life, is believed to be the inspiration of his theories of gravity, which are the most important equations still governing a lot of physical sciences.
+These ideas regarding the nature of life are believed to be the inspiration of his theories of gravity, which are the most important equations still governing a lot of physical sciences.

 You may like: Interesting facts about Henry Ford

-#18.
-Newton suffered twice with nervous breakdown.
+18. Newton suffered twice with a nervous breakdown.
 This happened when he suspected that his friends conspired against him.

-Newton’s involvement in calculus and politics; his prediction of the end of world, inspiration for Einstein etc…
+Newton’s involvement in calculus and politics; his prediction of the end of the world, the inspiration for Einstein etc…

 21. Newton played a significant role in recovering Britain from financial crises in the 17th century.
 At that time, almost 10% of Britain’s currency was forged.
 Newton had to recall the old currency and issue a more reliable one.
 He kept a database of offenders and prosecuted them.
 Later, he was appointed as Master of the Mint in 1700 and held this post for the rest of his life.